 - Quality Assurance — ensuring your mentors are operating at a consistent level and the level you are looking for!

-Again come and talk if you want some help with this, mentor and mentee supervision is an area we are very experienced in.
+Again come and talk if you want some help with this.
+We are very experienced in mentor and mentee supervision.

 Don’t be dismissive of the benefits of mentoring